Khamba Thoibi Sheireng

+The epic saga is based on the ancient classic of Khamba and Thoibi, also referred to as the "National Romantic Legend of Manipur" by Suniti Kumar Chatterjee, as well as one of the 7 epic cycles of incarnations, constituting the Moirang Kangleirol of Ancient Moirang.

+Another remarkable achievement of Meitei cultural heritage, directly related to the Khamba Thoibi epic poem, is Khamba Thoibi Jagoi (ꯈꯝꯕ ꯊꯣꯢꯕꯤ ꯖꯒꯣꯢ), also known as Khamba Thoibi ballet, which is a traditional Meitei ritualistic and theatrical classical dance form, a part and parcel of the Lai Haraoba performances, performed in honour of God Thangching (Thangjing), the national deity of Ancient Moirang realm.
+Notably, it is one of the classical cultural elements, giving inspirations to the rise of the Manipuri Raas Leela classical dance drama form.

 Textual history

-The epic poem of the Khamba Thoibi Sheireng was developed by Hijam Anganghal Singh from the "pena sheishak" style of the folk ballads (ꯈꯨꯟꯅꯨꯡ ꯏꯁꯩ) sung by minstrels with pena (musical instrument).
-It was adapted from the Meitei folk ballad known as the "Khamba Thoibi ballad" (better known as the Moirang Sai), which is practised even in present time, for a continuous duration of 20-30 days in diverse musical genres.
+The epic poem of the Khamba Thoibi Sheireng was developed by Hijam Anganghal from the "pena sheishak" style of the traditional ballads (ꯈꯨꯟꯅꯨꯡ ꯏꯁꯩ) sung by minstrels with pena (musical instrument).
+It was adapted from the traditional Meitei ballad known as the "Khamba Thoibi ballad", which is practised even in present times, for a continuous duration of 20–30 days in diverse musical genres.

 The Khamba Thoibi Sheireng is regarded as the masterpiece of Hijam Anganghal.
 The literary work was started in the year 1939 and it was completed in the year 1940.